Application

 This smphello application is used to demonstrate how to use baremetal SMP feature.

-This demo request the SMP cores share the same RAM and ROM, for example, in current demosoc system, ilm/dlm are private resource for cpu, only the DDR memory are shared resource for all the cpu.
+This demo requests the SMP cores share the same RAM and ROM, for example, in current demosoc system, ilm/dlm are private resource for cpu, only the DDR memory are shared resource for all the cpu.

 And RVA atomic extension is required to run this application, this extension is used to do spinlock in this example.